ujr/swtools/doc/Tools.md

     swap(array, k, n)
 ```

 The shuffle tool loads all lines into memory.
-There is not
-“external shuffling” as there is for sort.
+There is no “external shuffling” as there is for sort.

 ## Adjacent Duplicate Lines